TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 # Windows 10/11 Gaming Optimization Batch Script

-Simple Batch that does optimizations like disabeling Tasks, Services and much more while Gaming.<br/>
+Simple Batch that does optimizations like disabling Tasks, Services and much more while Gaming.<br/>
-All changes will only be temporary you also have the option to revert everything.<br/>
+All changes will only be temporary you also have the option to revert everything.
-Got annoyed of these "Game Boosters" that do less and give you some shitty bloatware.

 Windows Defender gets triggered when reseting for some reason however that's only a false positiv alarm it also doesn't show anything when clicking on it.